 'ROSY RED YARROW'.
 Nice deep reddish-pink flowers in flat 2 - 6" clusters in June to September.
 Hardy perennial to 1 - 2 feet, with delicate feathery leaves.
 North Hemisphere.
 An old-fashioned carefree favorite, good for naturalizing in meadows.
 Germinates in 1 - 2 weeks warm.

 Soft pink 3/8" flowers in large umbels from June to September.
 Hardy perennial to 2 feet, with odd, attractive sword-shaped leaves, pinnately divided on the edges.
 Kamchatka.
-Good cut-flower & often blooms the first year.
+Zone 3.
+Good cut-flower and often blooms the first year.
 Germinates in 1 - 2 weeks.

 "Man is the dream of a shadow."